 Appearance

 Dottybacks are a common aquatic species known for their stunning and eye-catching appearance.
-Their bodies are elongated, and they have vibrant scales that come in a diverse range of colors, including various blends of purple, red, and yellow, as well as hues of blue, black, and brown.
+Their bodies are elongated, and they have vibrant scales that come in a diverse range of bright colors, including various blends of purple, red, and yellow, as well as hues of blue, black, and brown.

-You can further distinguish a dottyback by the dozens of subspecies that exist, each featuring its own unique pattern on its scales.
-This adds to the already impressive variety that Dottybacks have to offer.
-For example, the Bicolor Dottyback features a striking color combination of purple on its front half and yellow on its back half.
+The Bicoloured Dottyback features a striking color combination of purple on its front half and yellow on its back half.
 Another species may be entirely blue except for a prominent yellow pattern.

 Diet